taylorjohn/hangman/README.md

 # HANGMAN GAME FROM 100 DAYS OF CODE

-My goal is to complete it, then add additional features like a computer player, menu, scores and etc.
+My goal is to complete the regular hHangman game, then add or extend additional features like a computer player, menu, scores and etc.

 - [x] Hangman
 - [x] Hangman vs Random Computer Choice